-C. Tax Reform
+B. Tax Reform

 If "tax reform" is defined as base-broadening, rate-reducing changes that are neutral with respect to the pre-existing revenue levels and distributional burdens of taxation, then tax reform is a rare event in modern U.S. history.
-While virtually every commission that looks at tax reform suggests proposals along these lines-see, for example, the Bowles-Simpson National Commission on Fiscal Responsibility and Reform (2010), the Domenici-Rivlin Debt Reduction Task Force (2010), and President Bush's tax reform commission (President's Advisory Panel 2005)-policy makers rarely follow through.
+While virtually every commission that looks at tax reform suggests proposals along these lines - see, for example, the Bowles-Simpson National Commission on Fiscal Responsibility and Reform (2010), the Domenici-Rivlin Debt Reduction Task Force (2010), and President Bush's tax reform commission (President's Advisory Panel 2005) - policy makers rarely follow through.
 Indeed, only the Tax Reform Act (TRA) of 1986 would qualify, among all legislative events in the last fifty years.
 Representative Camp's recent proposal would also qualify, but of course it has not been enacted.

 Auerbach and Slemrod (1997) address numerous features of TRA on economic growth and its components.
-They suggest that, although there may have been substantial impacts on the timing and composition of economic activity-for example, a reduction in tax sheltering on wages (capital income) induced by EGTRRA and JGTRRA.
-See Gale and Potter (2002) for additional discussion of the Engen and Skinner results and differences between the tax cuts they analyze and the 2001 and 2003 tax changes.
+They suggest that, although there may have been substantial impacts on the timing and composition of economic activity - for example, a reduction in tax sheltering activity - there was little effect on the overall level of economic activity.
+They conclude that there were small impacts on saving, labor supply, entrepreneurship and other productive activities.